If content is king, collaboration is queen.

 So here is an attempt at something new:

-My big interests are the changing business models for news and digital and investigative journalism.
-I therefore believe I’m living through one of the most exciting periods in newspaper history.
+As big interests are the changing business and working models for news and digital journalism, I believe I’m living through one of the most exciting periods in newspaper history.

 One day I hope to see journalists able to earn a living from a product I helped devise and develop.
 But in these changing times, whether I’ll achieve that is anyone’s guess!